 Your employer can facilitate visa processing by applying for pre-approval from the Federal Employment Agency (information for your employer is available here - in German).

 Under German law, all residents must have sufficient health insurance cover.
 Please read our additional information on health insurance requirements.

 How to apply for your visa:

-- Professional curriculum vitae plus copies of relevant academic or vocational qualifications – in 2 copies each.
+- For ICT cards: copies of relevant academic or vocational qualifications

-- Confirmation of health insurance cover commensurate with the level of statutory German public health insurance (“gesetzliche Kankenversicherung”).
+- Confirmation of health insurance cover equivalent to the level of statutory German public health insurance (gesetzliche Kankenversicherung).

 - Visa fees apply

-In this visa category, based on previous experience most applications will usually be processed within 4 weeks.
+In this visa category, most applications are typically processed within 4 weeks.
 This also applies to accompanying family members.